ixartz/Next-js-Boilerplate/README.md

 ### Philosophy

-- Nothing is hidden from you, so you have the freedom to make the necessary adjustments to fit your needs and preferences.
+- Nothing is hidden from you, allowing you to make any necessary adjustments to suit your requirements and preferences.
-- Dependencies are updated every month
+- Dependencies are regularly updated on a monthly basis
 - Easy to customize
 - Minimal code
+- Unstyled template
 - SEO-friendly
 - 🚀 Production-ready